1millionwomentotech/toolkitten/summer-of-code/week-10/day4.md

 # 1 Million Women To Tech

 ## Week 10 Virtual reality

 ## Day 4

 ### Create and run animations

 ## Moving our player around the scene
-We cannot move our Main camera ,  '*If the mountain will not come to Muhammad, then Muhammad must go to the mountain*'
+We cannot move our Main camera: '*If the mountain will not come to Muhammad, then Muhammad must go to the mountain*'

-### The transfor component
+### The transfer component
 * Position
 * Rotation
 * Scale